wp-plugins/hs-simple-faq/readme.txt

 == Description ==

-HS simple and responsive faq plugin is the simplest wordpress faq plugin.
-The plugin uses jquery accordian like effect using CSS3, it does not require jQuery.
-So it loads faster.
-As it uses CSS3.
+Numerous CMS website require a segment for FAQ’s.
+HS Responsive Category FAQ Plugin permits you to include, inspect and show FAQ on your website.

-You can also add your own custom css from backend to change the front view of the plugin.
+HS Responsive Category FAQ Plugin appends a FAQ page in your website with jQuery accordian like effect using CSS3, and does not require jQuery.
+Thus, loading is faster as compared to similar other plugins.
+You can also add your own custom CSS from backend to change the front view of the HS Responsive Category FAQ Plugin.

-To display all FAQs on a page.
-Create a page and add Following Shortcode to your page.

-[hs-faq limit="-1"]

-Where limit specifies the number of posts to display. -1 will display all the posts.
-So if you want to display only 5 FAQs.
-Then use following shortcode.

-[hs-faq limit="5"]

-To display  FAQs of a specific category on a page.
-Add Following Shortcode to your page.

-[hs-faq-cat id="14"]

-Where 14 is the category ID.

-You can also use the shortcode outside the post editor on a custom template.

-echo do_shortcode('[hs-faq limit="-1"]');
+HS Responsive Category FAQ Plugin lets you to reduce the user queries by its elegant-design.
+We are the dedicated group of WordPress authors focused on developing finest WordPress themes and plugins.

+To know more about our work and projects, visit: [Our site](http://heliossolutions.in/ “heliossolutions”)

 = Features =